 Photographers, grab your cameras.
-This city is perfect for shots of colorful walls, beautiful streets…and European architecture.
+This city is perfect for shots of colorful walls, beautiful streets, and European architecture.
 You lucky, lucky volunteers living in the Dominican Republic.
 A bus ride is all that stands between you and your vacation in Santo Domingo, AKA the Spain of the Caribbean.
-Volunteering in Haiti?
-We really recommend using a vacation to come explore this incredible part of the island!

-Pst!
-Thinking about making a difference (and getting a good tan?)
-Think about volunteering in The Dominican Republic or Haiti!
-Don’t let money stand in the way — download our free guide about paying less for your semester.Take a break from the fruit smoothies by your apartment, and try sipping smoothies on the streets of Santo Domingo.
+If you've been about making a difference (and getting a good tan) think about volunteering in The Dominican Republic or Haiti!
+Don’t let money stand in the way — download our free guide about paying less for your semester.Take a break from the fruit smoothies by your apartment, and try sipping smoothies on the streets of Santo Domingo instead.
 Tough life, I know.
-But hold on— before you go running off with your camera, here’s a few things you should know:
+Before you go running off with your camera, here’s a few things you should know:

 - A Little History (Just A Little, I Promise!)

 - Oh and Don’t Miss This Spot

 - How Should I Get There To Santo Domingo?